 We need a letter or diagnostic report confirming your diagnosis and completed by a medical professional, e.g. consultant psychiatrist or clinical psychologist.

-We need a letter or documentation from a relevant medical professional, e.g. your GP, consultant, psychiatrist or another specialist.
+We need a letter or documentation from a relevant medical professional, e.g. your doctor, consultant, psychiatrist or another specialist.

 The letter/documentation must outline: